Skip to main content

 --episode-index 0

-• --root: Local path to the extracted LeRobot data directory
+• --root: Local path where LeRobot data is stored, pointing to the extracted directory

-• --episode-index: Index of the episode to view (starting from 0)
+• --episode-index: Specify the episode index to view (starting from 0)

-You can save the visualization results in Rerun format for offline viewing or sharing with team members:
+You can save the data visualization results as Rerun format for offline viewing or sharing with team members:

 python3 -m lerobot.scripts.visualize_dataset \